2019 NCAA women's basketball tournament: Bracket, schedule, scores | NCAA.com

-The 2019 NCAA women's basketball tournament begins today, Friday, March 22, with 16 first-round games.
-Below, you can check out the bracket, schedule and TV channel information.
+The second round of the 2019 NCAA women's basketball tournament started on Sunday, March 24.
+Below, you can find the bracket, schedule, scores and TV channel information.

-The 64-team bracket is led by Baylor, Notre Dame, Louisville and Mississippi State as the No. 1 seeds.
-For the first time since 2006, UConn is not a No. 1 seed.
-No. 1 Louisville plays No. 16 Robert Morris in the first game of the day.
+No. 1 seeds Mississippi State and Louisville both won, as did No. 2 seeds Iowa, Oregon and UConn.

 2019 NCAA women's basketball tournament: Bracket